National Intestinal Failure Service

 Who we are

-- Briar McLeod, Acting Coordinator and Clinical Nurse Specialist (Adult)
+- Briar McLeod - Coordinator and Clinical Nurse Specialist (Adult)

-For health professionals: details relating to the referral process are located in the Clinical Information section of this website.
-If you need the password to access this section, please email .
+For health professionals: details relating to the notifcation process are located in the clinicians section of Healthpoint.
+Please contact if you require access.

 Links to related services: